LashawnFofung/MBA-IT-Management-Portfolio/README.md

 <h2></h2>

 <h2>ABOUT ME</h2>

-MBA in IT Management Portfolio: Driving Strategic Solutions & Data-Driven Innovation

 This portfolio showcases my expertise as an MBA in IT Management professional, focused on leveraging strategic thinking and data analytics to drive business value.
 As a PMP, CSM, CSPO-certified Agile leader, I excel in managing complex IT projects and optimizing product delivery.